Frequently Asked Questions

 Our ‘ukulele line is categorized into several different models, and reflective prices.
 We retain the same quality of craftsmanship for each model, however, the decorative additions and finishes are different as you move up to the next category.

-Model 1 and Model 2 Series are the most basic, most “unadorned” ‘ukuleles in our line-up.
-Still pretty, but simple.
-Woods are high quality and as with all models, quartersawn (a costly method of cutting woods for greater strength and stability).
-Although wood grain will have good color and some figure, the Model 1 and 2 Series will not have the wavy or curly grain patterns of higher models.
-To lower costs on Model 1, 2, and 100 Series there is no binding (strips around the top and back of the body) or purfling (decorative strips next to the binding).
-Model 1 has no rosette around the soundhole, Model 2 has a simple rosette, and Model 100 has an abalone rosette.
+Woods for all models are high quality, rough cut and then quartersawn (a costly method of cutting woods for greater strength and stability).
+Although wood grain will have good color and some figure, the Model 100 will not have the wavy or curly grain patterns of higher models.
+To lower costs on a Model 100 there is no binding (strips around the top and back of the body) or purfling (decorative strips next to the binding).
+Model 100 has an abalone rosette.

-Q – What is the difference between a Model 1, Model 2, and Model 100?
+Q – What is the difference between a Model 100, Delux, CS, and Premium?

 Q – Why do you use mahogany for necks?